Sojourner Recovery Services Herland Family Center

 Sojourner Recovery Services Herland Family Center - Hamilton, OH

 Sojourner Recovery Services Herland Family Center is an addiction treatment facility situated at 516 High Street in the 45011 zip code in Hamilton, OH.
-It specializes in Buprenorphine treatment.
-Sojourner Recovery Services Herland Family Center provides suboxone prescription, relapse prevention from naltrexone and naltrexone administration.
-Some of the treatment approaches used by Sojourner Recovery Services Herland Family Center include 12-step rehab, substance use counseling approach and motivational interviewing.
-Sojourner Recovery Services Herland Family Center provides residential treatment and short-term residential treatment.
+It specializes in Naltrexone treatment.
+Sojourner Recovery Services Herland Family Center provides buprenorphine maintenance, relapse prevention from naltrexone and suboxone prescription.
+Some of the treatment approaches used by Sojourner Recovery Services Herland Family Center include rational emotive behavioral therapy, trauma counseling and anger management.
+Sojourner Recovery Services Herland Family Center provides short-term residential treatment and residential treatment.
 It also provides substance use treatment.

 Address: 516 High Street, Hamilton, OH 45011